 To learn more about comparing 3D printers, continue reading our shopping guide to help find a model that's right for you.

 3D printing involves a vastly different process than printing on a piece of paper with an inkjet printer.
-A 3D-printed object is exactly that — a three dimensional, physical object.
+A 3D-printed object is exactly that — a three-dimensional, physical object.
 Most consumer-grade 3D printers produce objects in various forms of plastic.
 However, other printers can create objects from a wider variety of materials, including metals, wood, concrete, and even chocolate or confectioners sugar.

-The first step in 3D printing is creation of a model.
-This can be done with software, or through the use of a 3D scanner.
+The first step in 3D printing is the creation of a model.
+This can be done with software or through the use of a 3D scanner.
 (There are also plenty of places to simply download 3D models online.)
 The 3D printer brings the models to life, building an actual object from the computer drawing.